-Known for giving voice to dispossessed people from the past, Song To A Refugee, finds Jones looking into the wider world to shine a light on current issues close to her heart.
-From a woman walking miles to the US border carrying her child, to the young children separated from their parents fleeing their homeland, she gives an immediacy to the stories of our time while illuminating the more generic themes within.
+From a woman walking miles to the US border carrying her child, to the young children separated from their parents fleeing their homeland, Jones gives an immediacy to the stories of our time while illuminating the more generic themes within.
 Song To A Refugee artfully considers the times we live in, speaks for those often without a voice and encourages a humanitarian response.